 - Absolutely no garbage, construction materials, household furniture, or electronics may be put in the Single Stream bins.
 (We take electronics at the New Recycling Center in Newaygo).

 - DO NOT overfill the bins or stretch the covers beyond the chain length.
 The purpose of the chain is twofold: to keep lids from blowing open on windy days, and to limit the size of objects that may be recycled in our bins.
 At Cherry Street in Fremont, our first single stream drop site, we removed an arm chair, an ironing board, Christmas lights, a shelving unit, dinner ware, even a toilet, and so on, as well as garbage.
 Please respect and encourage others to respect your neighborhood drop site.
 Kent County Recycling, the materials recovery facility accepting our materials, will reject them if they are not “clean”.
 This would be dire as…

-At the drop site, please refer to the labels on the sides of every container describing and illustrating what can go into our Single Stream containers.
+At the collection sites, please refer to the sign and labels on the sides of every container describing and illustrating what can go into our Single Stream containers.
 RNC Brochures and Recycling Guides are available at each site.
 Look for them on the sign boards.